Cyances/M1A1AbramsAMP/README.md

 ### Point-detonate + Proxmity Fuze
 - Proximity fuze option automatically enabled for the MPAT, but needs to be enabled in the config for the AMP
 - To use proximity mode, press middle mouse button and the round should have [Proximity] postfix to its name in the lower left part of the UI
-- To use point-detonate mode, press the middle mouse again to remove the [Proximity]
+- To use point-detonate mode, make sure the [Proximity] postfix is not present

 ![AMP Proximity Mode](https://github.com/Cyances/M1A1AbramsAMP/assets/154455050/e665ec03-62bd-44fe-9276-4f1d7ab12035)